-Cara Mooney joined the Archives in 2017 as an intern to assist in the cataloging and preservation of the C. Owen Smithers Photograph Collection.
+Cara Mooney joined the Archives in 2017 as an intern to assist in the cataloging and preservation of the C. Owen Smithers Photograph Collection, and now oversees the processing and cataloging of incoming collections of historic materials.
 Cara has a B.A. in Liberal Studies from the University of Montana and an MLIS with a specialty in Archives Management from Simmons College.

 Born and raised in Butte, Jennifer fell in love with all things history when her mother started working at the Mineral Research Center, later known as GCM Services, Inc. Studying business at Montana Tech, she realized she wanted to pursue a degree in History from the University of Montana.
 Jennifer pursues her interest in historical and archaeological consulting through her work at GCM Services, Inc., and in 2021 accepted a position as Archives Technician at the Archives.

 Morgan began volunteering at the Historic Clark Chateau in 2021 and was brought on as the Program Director in 2022.
 She has a Bachelor’s Degree in Environmental Studies and Anthropology from Connecticut College in New London, CT.
 She first came to Butte for a position with AmeriCorps at the Bureau of Land Management.
 Morgan is passionate about community engagement and is thrilled to be at the Chateau.